The home computer as a cultural object is physically vanishing.

 Camera tracking also means that people can wave their limbs in the air instead of touching devices.
 That is intuitive.

-Wonderful, I am whereever you are but never in the way and i keep you connected and entertained — but can you finally write with light?
+Wonderful, and — but can you finally write with light?

 The idea of (digitally) “writing with light” sort of betrays itself.